-3.1.2 All stress-bearing parts and fittings of metal structures, machinery and gear other than those referred to 3.1.3 and 3.1.4 shall be made of steel; use of other materials shall be subject to special consideration by the Register in each particular case.
+3.1.2 All stress-bearing parts and fittings of metal structures, machinery and gear other than those referred to 3.1.3 and 3.1.4 shall be made of steel; use of other materials shall be in each case confirmed by the substantiation agreed with the Register.
+The substantiation shall contain the evidence that the mechanical properties of the material selected corres-pond the design values and are not lower than the values required by these Rules, and that the material may be used under the specified external conditions.

 3.1.3 The first grade timber may be used for side plates of blocks for natural fibre or synthetic ropes.